kvfrans/Proc/README.md

 ##Structure
 grid is a 2d array of blocks
 blocks have
-    - kind: what type of block
+-kind: what type of block
         - 0 - air
         - 1 - block
         - 2 - watersource